 - Mobile Specifications

-Take a moment to read our proven tips on scanning and managing a crowd.
+Take a moment to read our proven tips on best practice for managing entry with scanning.

 The mobile scanning app has been designed and tested to be used on mobile phone devices, not iPads or tablets.
 The smaller mobile phone devices fit nicely in one hand, making it simpler and easier to flip or manipulate tickets if required.